btelles/generator-lit-ts/generators/app/templates/README.md

 ## Dev Server

-This sample uses modern-web.dev's [@web/dev-server](https://www.npmjs.com/package/@web/dev-server) for previewing the project without additional build steps.
-Web Dev Server handles resolving Node-style "bare" import specifiers, which aren't supported in browsers.
-It also automatically transpiles JavaScript and adds polyfills to support older browsers.
-See [modern-web.dev's Web Dev Server documentation](https://modern-web.dev/docs/dev-server/overview/) for more information.

-To run the dev server and open the project in a new browser tab:
+To preview and develop the element, run the dev server and open the project in a new browser tab:

 ```bash
 npm run serve